SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 05 April, 2025
+### 📅 Sunday, 06 April, 2025
 ------
 ### Events
 ------
-Here are some notable events that occurred in the United States on April 5th throughout history:
+Here are notable events that have occurred in the U.S. on April 6th:

-- **1933**: President Franklin D. Roosevelt issued the first series of executive orders for the National Industrial Recovery Act, which aimed to stimulate economic recovery during the Great Depression.
+- **1917**: The United States entered World War I, as President Woodrow Wilson asked Congress to declare war on Germany.
-- **1943**: The first commissioned combat flight of the new P-47 Thunderbolt aircraft was undertaken, marking a significant achievement in aviation during World War II.
+- **1941**: The professional baseball New York Yankees' opening day was held.
+Notable figures such as Joe DiMaggio made their mark during post-season games in subsequent years.
-- **1960**: The first-ever AFL-N
+- **1965**: The launch of the April 1965 "Technician
 ### Positive Qoute
 ------
-"Believe in the magic of your dreams ✨🌈 and watch as you transform the ordinary into the extraordinary! 🚀🌟"
+"Embrace the day with a joyful heart! 🌞✨ Let your smile light up the world around you! 😊💖"